myofficework000/OTPViewLibrary/README.md

-# Custom OTP View Library for Jetpack Compose
+# OTP View Library for Jetpack Compose

 A modern, highly customizable OTP (One-Time Password) input view built for Jetpack Compose.
 This library provides a clean and flexible way to implement OTP input in your Android applications.